rokucommunity/rooibos/docs/index.md

 ? excecuteMock.invocations
 ```

+###Mock limitations
+Please note, mocks DO NOT work with globally scoped methods (i.e. subs and functions which are not assigned to an associative array).
+E.g. if you have a method, which is not accessed via `m.SomeMethod`, or `someObject.SomeMethod`, then you cannot mock it. This is a long term limitation.
+If you are hitting this problem, I suggest it's likely a code-smell anyhow, and you might consider using a pattern such as MVVM, which will better allow you to separate view and business logic.

 ## Integrating with your CI
 As of version 0.1.0, Rooibos does not have special test runners for outputting to files, or uploading to servers.
 However, that will not stop you integrating with your CI system.